Augmentations, Fillings, and Clusters for 2-Bridge Links: The Ungraded Augmentation Variety

 For $a_{m_i+1}$ and $b_1$, we will express the differential in terms of products of continuants.
 We condense our notation from Subsection \ref{sub: continuants} to streamline our computations.
 Denote by where the $L$ and $R$ superscripts can be understood as denoting the leftmost or rightmost $n_{i}-1$ crossings of the $i$th block, respectively.
 Similarly, we use $M$ to denote the middle $n_{i}-2$ crossings of the $i$th block.

 The differential of $b_2$ is more complicated, as we must consider immersed disks when $k$ is even.
-To express $\partial(b_2)$, for $i\in 2\Z$, we recursively define the polynomials $D_{ab}(i)$ to count all partial rigid holomorphic disks including blocks 1 through $i$ with boundary lying on strands $a$ and $b$ and no positive punctures:
+To express $\partial(b_2)$, we will recursively define a collection of polynomials that count partial rigid holomorphic disks with negative punctures at Reeb chords.
+These disks start at the left of the Lagrangian projection $\Pi_{xy}(\La[n_1, \ldots, n_k])$ and have boundary (in addition to the usual punctures at Reeb chords) depicted as a vertical interval lying in a region between a pair of strands; see Figure \ref{fig: partialdisks} for schematic depictions of disks contributing to $D_{13}(k-2)$ and $D_{24}(k-2)$.
+For $i\in 2\Z$, we recursively define the polynomials $D_{ab}(i)$ as follows:

 For $i=2,$ we define